 A Review Of 25hours Hotel Altes Hafenamt Hamburg

-A newer offering from the 25hours hotel chain, which also has locations in Berlin and Frankfurt, this is their third hotel in Hamburg.
+A newer offering from the 25hours hotel chain, which also has locations in Berlin and Frankfurt, is their third hotel in Hamburg.
 Situated in a historic venue, the former office for Electricity and Construction, the small boutique hotel now houses 49 rooms decked out in a nautical theme befitting of its maritime past.

 The M Room

-Considering that I’d stayed at a hostel the night before, the room was became my temporary sanctuary from the rest of the world.
+Considering that I’d stayed at a hostel the night before, the room became my temporary sanctuary from the rest of the world.

 As I love the weird and offbeat, I appreciated the quirky design details found around the room, like a lighted globe, face masks, and toiletries encouraging guests to conserve energy while showering.

 Located on the main floor of the hotel, the Eastern Mediterranean Neni Restaurant serves up an intoxicating fusion of Persian, Arabic, Moroccan, Israeli, and Turkish dishes.
-When I arrived, the restaurant was jam packed, surely a good sign for the meal to come.
+When I arrived, the restaurant was jam-packed, surely a good sign for the meal to come.
 I readied myself for a mouth-watering tasting experience.

 After I placed my order, the server quickly returned and rather pleasantly surprised me with a small plate of hummus, homemade bread, and olives.